icing/blog/curl-tracing.md

 One challenge when putting your code into the hands of people on the internet is that they often run it in environments that you have never seen before and *you do not have access to*.
 That maybe because it runs in their internal network or on a public system with credentials you do not have.

-While "it works on my machine" is a common meme, the reverse is often true: "***It will never fail on your machine**".
+While "it works on my machine" is a common meme, the reverse is often true: "**It will never fail on your machine**".
 Because you are unable to reproduce the conditions a user has.
 You can add CI jobs as much as you want (curl has now close to 200!), but the world is a large place.
 So, what do do?

 You enable your users to do the debugging themselves by giving them easy to understand and effective to control **logging capabilities** so they can get an understanding **wtf is going on**.
 And when they cannot figure it out, they can easily **share the logs with you**.

-![Unhappy People with a Trace](./images/unhappy-without-trace.png)
+![Unhappy People with a Trace](./images/unhappy-without-trace.png) (The image shows some people rather unhappy that they have no trace.)

 ### Log Files Anatomy